 Usage and navigation keyboard shortcuts

-- Return - open first item in the list
+- Return - the open first item in the list

 - Arrow Up and Arrow Down to navigate search results

-- Command and Return - opens the location of first item in Finder
+- Command and Return - open the location of the first item in Finder

 - Command and I - shows information of search item